matias63/Reading-file-too-big-for-ram/README.md

 disease.py have some notes to the focus area of the program, but i will add them here aswell.
  - Focus: Using the generator to not store any data in memory from the dataset.
- - Using Composition to make single responsibility functions
+ - Using Composition to make single responsibility functions.
  - Calculate the fitness of people in the dataset based on their MET score without storing any of the read data in memory.
+## Required packages ##
+Can be found in requirements.txt.
+Use pip install 'package_name'.

 ## How to Run ##
-- Download github repo
+- Download github repository.
-- I did not make an executable so run the program in the terminal with: python3 disease.py cardio_train.csv
+- I did not make an executable so run the program in the terminal with: python3 disease.py cardio_train.csv.

 ## Content Files ##